 - understanding of broad social issues and policies from the perspectives of justice, equity, and diversity;

-- analysis of policy in preK-12 through high school education, law enforcement, healthcare, and social services;
+- analysis of policy in PreK-12 through higher education, law enforcement, healthcare, and social services;

 - effective management and collaboration skills.

-The Ed.D. in Educational Leadership and Policy Studies at UVM is a nationally recognized doctoral program and member institution of the Carnegie Project in the Education Doctorate (CPED) joining over 50 institutions of higher education across the United States.
+The Ed.D. in Educational Leadership and Policy Studies at UVM is a nationally recognized doctoral program.

 The Cohort Model

-The Ed.D.
-Doctorate of Education at the University of Vermont has been designed with a cohort approach to learning.
-In this approach, a new group of students are admitted each year and called a cohort.
-Each cohort will proceed through the first two years of the program together, enrolling in all required core courses.
+The Ed.D. is based on a cohort approach to learning.
+Each year, newly admitted and enrolled students form a cohort.
+Each cohort proceeds through the first two years of the program together, enrolling in all required core courses.
 Program faculty will assist each cohort to develop into an effective learning community wherein students challenge and support one another.
-We believe that a cohort approach for adult learners fosters a spirit of community, maintains commitment, and leads to a higher completion rate as compared to other approaches to doctoral studies.
+We believe that a cohort approach for adult learners fosters a spirit of community, maintains commitment, and leads to higher completion rates as compared to other approaches to doctoral studies.